 The term 'Economic Commission for Latin America and the Caribbean' is included in the Economics edition of the Financial Dictionary.
-Get yours now on amazon in ebook or paperback format.
-Read more here...
+Get your copy on Amazon in Kindle, Paperback or Audio edition.
+Check for lowest price here...

 The Economic Commission for Latin America and the Caribbean is a key United Nations body which is referred to by its various acronyms of UNECLAC, ECLAC, and the Spanish acronym CEPAL.
 This regional commission of the U.N. has a mandate to foster economic cooperation between the various member states.